m-a-k-o/nova-custom-table-card/README.md

 # Nova Custom Table Card

 ## Simple Nova Card for Custom Tables

-This will add a simple table card with specified data.
+Simple card table with data of you choice.

 It can be useful as latest order list or latest posts, ...